 Sherlock Academy by F.C.
 Shaw

 I enjoyed this book very much!
 It’s about a boy, Rollie, and his friend, Cecily, who receive a mysterious and exclusive invitation to attend a school for budding detectives.
-Of course, there’s a mystery afoot and Rollie and Cecily are determined to get to the bottom of it.
+Of course, there’s a mystery afoot and Rollie and Cecily are determined to get to the bottom of the mystery.

 Friday Barnes: Girl Detective by R.A.
 Spratt, illustrated by Phil Gosier